finkelsteinlab/finkelsteinlab.github.io/papers/_posts/2018-11-19-IDR-MutL-mismatch-repair.md

 Intrinsically disordered regions (IDRs) are present in at least 30% of the eukaryotic proteome and are enriched in chromatin-associated proteins.
-Using a combination of genetics, biochemistry, and single-molecule biophysics, we characterize how IDRs regulate the functions of the yeast MutL\alpha (Mlh1-Pms1) mismatch repair (MMR) complex.
+Using a combination of genetics, biochemistry, and single-molecule biophysics, we characterize how IDRs regulate the functions of the yeast MutL&#945; (Mlh1-Pms1) mismatch repair (MMR) complex.
 Shortening or scrambling the IDRs in both subunits ablates MMR in vivo.
 Mlh1-Pms1 complexes with shorter IDRs that disrupt MMR retain wild-type DNA binding affinity but are impaired for diffusion on both naked and nucleosome-coated DNA.
 Moreover, the IDRs also regulate the ATP hydrolysis and nuclease activities that are encoded in the structured N- and C-terminal domains of the complex.
 This combination